gnosis/gp-v2-contracts/README.md

 # Gnosis Protocol V2

-This repository contains the Solidy smart contract code for the Gnosis Protocol version 2.
+This repository contains the Solidity smart contract code for the Gnosis Protocol version 2.
 For more documentation on how the protocol works on a smart contract level, see the [documentation pages](docs/index.md).

 ## Getting Started